Stewie

 Built on an open foundation

-Product Behavior Contracts are a public, vendor-neutral spec.
+The PBC format is a public, vendor-neutral spec for behavior specs.
 Stewie is the product built on top of it.

 Open format

 The .pbc.md file format is a public spec.
-Your behavior contracts are plain markdown — version-controlled, portable, readable without Stewie.
+Your behavior specs are plain markdown — version-controlled, portable, readable without Stewie.

 CLI + reference viewer